loolzaaa/sso-authentication-client/README.md

 `ewogICAgImxvZ2luIjogIm5vb3AiLAogICAgImF1dGhvcml0aWVzIjogWyAiZXhhbXBsZSIsICJST0xFX0FETUlOIiwgInByaXZpbGVnZTEiIF0KfQ==`

 This approach allows you to develop a front-end part of the application with hot-swap modules without the need for constant rebuilding of the entire project.
-An example implementation can be found in samplу-app.
+An example implementation can be found in sample-app.

+# SSO Client behind Spring Cloud Gateway

+This information is available in the corresponding [README](sso-client-spring-cloud-gateway).